Stations

 The Noongar place name for Eglinton Station is Wilgarup and the narrative is ‘Place of the ochre’.

-The station will feature:
+The station features:

 • public services such as vending machines, passenger ticketing/information, storage/cleaning and operational facilities